marcosfsoares/controle-da-webcam-com-python-opencv/README.md

 # controle-da-webcam-com-python-opencv
-Simple program showing on how to manage the webcam usign Python with OpenCV library
+Simple program showing on how to manage the webcam using Python with OpenCV library

 Dependencies:
 - opencv-python